-From July 1, 2020 to September 12, 2021, Conventional Second Deed of trust Loans were fifteen-year, fully amortizing second lien loans with an interest rate equal to the interest rate on the first lien loan.
+From July 1, 2020 to September 12, 2021, Conventional Mortgage Program Loans were fifteen-year, fully amortizing second lien loans with an interest rate equal to the interest rate on the first lien loan.
 Monthly payments are required and each such loan is due on sale or refinance.
 The amount of assistance provided was \$6,000 for loans in an original principal amount less than \$150,000 and \$7,500 for loans in an original principal amount of \$150,000 or higher.

-From January 1, 2020 to June 30, 2020, Conventional Second Deed of trust Loans were thirty-year, 0% interest rate, second lien loans in a principal amount up to 5% of the purchase price of the property purchased.
-No monthly payments were due, but each Conventional Second Deed of trust Loan is due on sale or refinance and the amount due will be the full original principal amount of the loan, provided, however, that the full original principal amount will be forgiven at the end of the thirty-year term.
+From January 1, 2020 to June 30, 2020, Conventional Mortgage Program Loans were thirty-year, 0% interest rate, second lien loans in a principal amount up to 5% of the purchase price of the property purchased.
+No monthly payments were due, but each Conventional Mortgage Program Loan is due on sale or refinance and the amount due will be the full original principal amount of the loan, provided, however, that the full original principal amount will be forgiven at the end of the thirty-year term.